Deekshith-46/Friend-Circle/CALL_SYSTEM_API_TESTING_GUIDE.md

    - Female users earn to **walletBalance** (for withdrawal)
 4. **Call Types:** Currently supports 'audio' and 'video' (same rate)
 5. **Rate Changes:** New rate applies to future calls, not historical ones
+6. **Minimum Call Coins:** Prevents 1-second calls and call spam by requiring a minimum balance
+7. **Auto-Cut Timer:** Frontend should implement a countdown timer based on maxSeconds returned by start call API
+8. **Over-Billing Protection:** Backend enforces maximum call duration regardless of frontend duration to prevent over-charging

 ---